Naadix/Calculator/README.md

 # Calculator
-## a Small project of desktop application For Calculator
+## a small project of Desktop Application For Calculator
 ### Using SWING for IHM